XPath Case Study

 Is Bunnyshell SOC 2 Compliant?

-Bunnyshell has successfully achieved SOC 2 Type I compliance.
-We have successfully completed a SOC 2 Type I audit, which confirms that our systems and processes meet the rigorous standards set forth by the SOC 2 framework for security, availability, processing integrity, confidentiality, and privacy.
+Bunnyshell has successfully achieved SOC 2 Type I compliance and ISO 27001 certification, confirming that our systems and processes meet the rigorous international standards for security, availability, processing integrity, confidentiality, and privacy required by enterprise and regulated industries.

 How to integrate Bunnyshell with common CI/CD and DevOps tools?

-Bunnyshell includes an extensive REST API for your existing CI/CD and DevOps tools enabling you to easily deploy environments directly from your own release pipeline
+Bunnyshell includes an extensive REST API, a CLI tool, Github Actions, and a Go SDK to integrate with your existing CI/CD and DevOps tools enabling you to easily deploy environments directly from your own release pipeline

 Still have questions?